AdaCore/spark2014/lrm/source/subprograms.rst

 #.
 A ``global_item`` is *referenced* by a subprogram if:

-   * It is an input or an output of the subprogram, or;
+   * It denotes an input or an output of the subprogram, or;

    * Its entry value is used to determine the value of an assertion expression within the subprogram, or;